If you're involved in farming in Towong Shire, a number of programs are available to help you manage waste.

 For more information, visit the drumMUSTER website.

 Over 5,000 tonnes of silage film and covers are discarded after use every year.
 These products are made from high quality liner low density polyethylene (LLDPE) plastic.
 It doesn't break down when buried, is unsightly and presents a hazard to stock.

-Silage wrap in clean plastic bags can be disposed of for $3.50 at Council’s waste disposal facilities at Corryong and Tallangatta.
+Silage wrap in clean plastic bags can be disposed at Council’s waste disposal facilities at Corryong and Tallangatta.
 Normal transfer fees apply to all other silage wrap, bailed or loose.